nuvoleweb/ui_patterns/docs/content/developer-documentation.rst

 Alter pattern configuration forms
 ---------------------------------

-When you want to extend a pattern with the additional configuration, you can alter ui_patterns configuration forms with two hooks.
+When you want to extend a pattern with the additional configuration, you can alter UI Patterns configuration forms with two hooks.

-This sample implementation adds a CSS class input field to your pattern configuration.
+This sample hook implementation adds a CSS class input field to the pattern configuration.

-To alter the ``Layout form`` implement ``hook_ui_patterns_layouts_form_alter``.
+To alter the ``Layout form`` implement ``hook_ui_patterns_layouts_display_settings_form_alter``.

 This form is rendered when you select a pattern as a layout.